AqwamCreates/DataPredict/docs/HighValueProjectTutorials/LoadSheddingSystems/CreatingProbabilityBasedClusteringPlacementModel.md

     local childPositionZ = childPosition.Z

-    for j, unwrappedMeanVector in ipairs(meanMatrix) do
+    for _, unwrappedMeanVector in ipairs(meanMatrix) do

      local distanceVector = Vector3.new(childPositionX - unwrappedMeanVector[1], childPositionY - unwrappedMeanVector[2], childPositionZ - unwrappedMeanVector[3])